localstack/docs/content/en/tutorials/cloud-pods-collaborative-debugging/index.md

 ## 6. Other Remote Options

-After seeing how LocalStack Cloud Pods help teams work together better, let's look at the other ways companies can keep their snapshots safe.
-There are different storage options out there that help protect data, making it easy to keep everything secure and accessible no matter what your needs are.
+After seeing how LocalStack Cloud Pods help teams work together better, let's look at the other ways companies can keep their snapshots in their own court.
+For environments with stricter security policies, there are a few storage options that help protect data, making it easy to keep everything secure and accessible no matter what your needs are.

 ### **1. S3 bucket remote storage**